-Performance outcomes Acceptable outcomes Response Buildings and structures • · · · · · · PO1 The location of buildings, structures, infrastructure, services and utilities does not create a safety hazard in a state-controlled road, or cause damage to, or obstruct road transport AO1.1 Buildings, structures, infrastructure, services and utilities are not located in a state-controlled road.
-AND Proposal complies. infrastructure AO1.2 Buildings, structures, infrastructure, services and utilities can be maintained without requiring access to a state-controlled road.
+Performance outcomes Acceptable outcomes Response Buildings and structures PO1 The location of buildings, structures, infrastructure, services and utilities does not create a safety hazard in a state-controlled road, or cause damage to, or obstruct road transport infrastructure.
+AO1.1 Buildings, structures, infrastructure, services and utilities are not located in a state-controlled road.
+AND Proposal complies.
+AO1.2 Buildings, structures, infrastructure, services and utilities can be maintained without requiring access to a state-controlled road.
 Proposal complies.
-PO2 The design and construction of Buildings and structures does not create a safety hazard by distracting users of a state-controlled road.
+PO2 The design and construction of buildings and structures does not create a safety hazard by distracting users of a state-controlled road.
 AO2.1 Facades of buildings and structures facing a state-controlled road are made of non-reflective materials.
 OR Proposal complies.
 AO2.2 Facades of buildings and structures do not reflect point light sources into the face of oncoming traffic on a state-controlled road.
 AND N/A AO2.3 External lighting of buildings and structures is not directed into the face of oncoming traffic on a state-controlled road and does not involve flashing or laser lights.
-AND N/A AO2.4 Advertising devices visible from a state-controlled road are located and designed in accordance with the Roadside advertising guide, Department of Transport and Main Roads, 2013.
-N/A PO3 Road, pedestrian and bikeway bridges over a state-controlled road are designed and AO3.1 Road, pedestrian and bikeway bridges over a state-controlled road include throw N/A
+AND N/A AO2.4 Advertising devices visible from a state-controlled road are located and designed in accordance with the Roadside Advertising Guide, 2 nd Edition, Department of Transport and Main Roads, 2017.
+N/A